tinkei/road-rage-2022-search/README.md

 2. **Ubuntu, MacOS, Windows**: a docker file and a docker image is available if you wish to run the code in a docker container.
 Refer to `docker/README.md` for further instructions.
 Minimum system requirements are listed [here](https://docs.docker.com/desktop/).

-3. **Ubuntu 18.04**: If you wish to install the code locally, proceed with the installation guide below.
+3. **Ubuntu 18.04/20.04, MacOS**: If you wish to install the code locally, proceed with the installation guide below.

 ## Installation Guide